Dr. Szerlip has joined forces with Austin Orthopedic Institute

 Living with constant shoulder pain and limited mobility does not have to be permanent.
 If you suspect you may have rotator cuff tear arthropathy, early diagnosis and treatment can make a significant difference in your quality of life.

-Fellowship-trained shoulder and sports medicine surgeon Dr. Benjamin Szerlip provides advanced, personalized care for patients in Austin, Texas.
+Fellowship-trained shoulder and sports medicine surgeon Dr. Benjamin Szerlip provides advanced, personalized care for patients in Austin and Georgetown, Texas.
 Whether you need non-surgical management or a surgical solution to restore shoulder function, Dr. Szerlip has the expertise to help.

 Take the first step toward relief.
 Schedule an appointment with Dr. Szerlip today to discuss the best treatment plan for your shoulder.